 For these benchmarks, a fixed set of OFV parameters was used:

-The performance were evaluated for image sizes ranging from 1 to 21~Mp, since performance scales with the number of pixels in the images.
+The performances were evaluated for image sizes ranging from 1 to 21~Mp, since the performance depends on the number of pixels in the images.
 The images do not depict a physical flow; they are used only to benchmark runtime under these conditions.
 A single NVIDIA RTX~5090 GPU was used.